websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/workflow-designer-overview.md

    Alternately, you can write or upload XML definitions from the Source tab in the Process Builder.
 See `Managing Workflows <../managing-workflows.md#uploading-a-new-workflow-definition>`_.
 ```

-The Workflow Designer supports all [workflow node](./workflow-nodes.md) types:
+The workflow designer supports all [workflow node](./workflow-nodes.md) types:

 * [Start and End nodes](./workflow-nodes.md#start-and-end-nodes)
 * [Fork and Join nodes](./using-forks-and-joins.md)